npoludasu/cricket-scoring-app/README.md

 # 🏏 Cricket Scoring Application

-A **mobile-first, real-time cricket scoring app** built with **HTML, CSS, and JavaScript** delivering accurate live scoring for gully cricket and small tournaments—right from your phone.
+A **real-time cricket scoring app** built with **HTML, CSS, and JavaScript** delivering accurate live scoring for gully cricket and small tournaments—right from your phone.

 ## 🚀 Features